jfuellert/AFFAlertView/README.md

-** Caution: This project is still in early development and may have many api changes.
-If you choose to use this product in active development please use a release build. **

 AFFAlertView
 ========
 AFFAlertView is a customizable alert view built for iOS.
 It is compatible with iOS 6+ so older devices can benefit from the iOS 7 UIAlertView look and feel.
 AFFAlertView comes with a list of modifiable properties which can give the alert view a custom style.
 It also supports subclassing so customization is even more abundant.